gmorgan-ping/layered-reference/README.md

 # layered-reference

-In this example, we'll layer another profile onto the getting-started/pingfederate profile so that we can manage the PingFederate license from within a profile.
+In this example, we'll layer another profile onto the **getting-started/pingfederate** profile so that we can manage the PingFederate license from within a separate profile.

-View the deploy/values.yaml file to see how multiple profiles can be specified.
+View the [deply/values.yaml](deploy/values.yaml) file to see how multiple profiles can be specified.
 See Ping's DevOps [Documentation](https://devops.pingidentity.com/how-to/profilesLayered/) for additional information.

 To deploy this example using helm